hitochan777/forest_aligner/README.md

 VII.
 Other options
 ============================================
-  A. L1 Regularization (Feature Selection; experimental) Nile implements a parallelized version of L1 Regularization via projection after each epoch.
+  A. L1 Regularization (Feature Selection; experimental) forest-aligner implements a parallelized version of L1 Regularization via projection after each epoch.
   (Hastie 1996; Duchi et al., 2008; Martins et al. 2011)

   Enabling this feature will allow you to learn a much smaller model that, in our experiments, should achieve essentially the same accuracy or better.
 This is useful for scaling to very large training sets, and you may also see some generalization benefits.

-  To enable, set Nile's L1 Tau coefficient variable to 1 with commandline flag:
+  To enable, set forest-aligner's L1 Tau coefficient variable to 1 with commandline flag:
   --tau 1

  B. Debiasing (experimental)